 Physical Education (P.E.)

 In addition to being taught by their class teacher, lessons are provided by PE coaches who are specialists in their field.
+We also use local sporting facilities to enhance our curriculum delivery.
+We enter numerous sporting competitions between both our cluster schools and across the county, giving all the children a chance to represent the school in a wide range of events.

 We aim for the children to confidently and independently use and apply computing skills to support and extend their learning.
 We develop a culture where the use of ICT becomes second nature to our pupils, thus ensuring they are ready and able to embrace the technological advances of the future.
 Use of ICT is encouraged in all subject areas.
 Coding is taught throughout the school.